This page includes information for schools to administer apprenticeship and traineeship programs. Read our information for learners and students.

 A SBAT offers students the option of combining part-time employment, school and training.
 The program runs under a contract with an employer and has a training plan registered with the Victorian Registration and Qualifications Authority.
 The training must lead to a nationally recognised qualification.

-Head Start initiative
+Head Start apprenticeships

 Head Start is a new model for school-based apprenticeships and traineeships where students can stay at school an extra year to finish their VCAL, VCE or apprenticeship.
 During this extra year they spend more time doing important, paid, on the job training.